shah-rohan/starter-academic/content/authors/admin/_index.md

 ---
 title: Rohan Shah
 role: M.D./Ph.D.
-Student at the University of Chicago
+Student at The University of Chicago
-bio: My research interests include histone modifications and next-generation sequencing.
+bio: I am an M.D./Ph.D. student at The University of Chicago studying chromatin in the Ruthenburg Lab.
 interests:
   - Epigenetics
   - Antibodies